dmeents/semantic-release-yarn/README.md

 to [npm](https://www.npmjs.com/)
 with [yarn@berry](https://github.com/yarnpkg/berry) and later.
 Inspired by [@suin's](https://github.com/suin) package of a [similar name](https://github.com/suin/semantic-release-yarn).

-Can also be configured to work with Azure DevOps by using npmAuthIdent instead of npmAuthToken.
+Some benefits to using this `yarn@berry` plugin include being able to change the `package.json` version without publishing the package to npm and being able to publish to different registries - including Azure DevOps by using npmAuthIdent instead of npmAuthToken.

 | Step               | Description                                                                                                |
 |--------------------|------------------------------------------------------------------------------------------------------------|